sammanomar/jul-hackathon/README.md

 # WaveFinder Website

 WaveFinder is a website that targets surfers.
 This website is for surfers who want to find the nearest surfing spots around UK.
 By allowing browser location feature it allows surfers to find the nearest spots for surfing.
-Site users can see information about our featured locations, latest photos from our latest events and our upcoming events.
+Site users can see information about our featured locations, direction to the locations, up to date weather conditions, latest photos from our latest events and our upcoming events.

 ![Site view across devices](img/screenshots/home.png)